jmescuderojustel/talks-and-presentations/README.md

-# talks-and-presentations
+# Talks and presentations

-Repository for hosting materials and slides used in presentations
+In this repository, materials and slides about talks or presentations given will be added, for reference for the people interested.